-In the Organizer, isolate the photos for this lesson, if necessary, by clicking the Lesson 4 folder in the list at the left, or the search box beside the Lesson 04 tag in the Tags panel.
-Select the un-edited images DSC_3607.jpg, DSCN0532.jpg, DSC_0212.jpg, and DSC_0241.jpg; then, click the Editor button in the Taskbar.
+In the Organizer, isolate the photos for this lesson, if necessary, by clicking the Lesson 4 folder in the list at the left, or the white arrow beside the Lesson 04 tag in the Tags panel.
+Select the un-edited images DSC_0006.jpg, DSC_0212.jpg, DSC_0378.jpg, and DSCN0532.jpg; then, click the Editor button in the Task bar.

 The Auto Smart Tone dialog box opens with the automatic adjustment pre-applied.
 In the center is a “joystick” control that can be dragged in any direction: a preview in each corner shows what to expect from dragging in that direction.
 For this photo, the upper left preview is dark, low-contrast, and saturated; the thumbnail at the lower left is also dark, but has more contrast and less saturated color.
 At the right, the upper preview is brighter, with more neutral colors; the lower is even brighter, with more contrast.

-Toggle the Before / After switch at the lower left of the dialog box to see the photo with and without the Auto Smart Tone adjustment.
+- Toggle the Before / After switch at the lower left of the dialog box to see the photo with and without the pre-applied automatic adjustment.

 Click OK, and then repeat the process from step 2 for each of the other three open images.
 If you’re unsure, drag the joystick left to right and top to bottom to become accustomed to the effects; then, refer to the illustrations below as a rough guide.
 Start from the points indicated, and then season to taste.
 Leave the last photo open in the Auto Smart Tone dialog box and read on.